Saddam-tech/retrovalley-front-20230608/README.md

 # App.js => Routing code has been placed here.
 Using Outlet component to render child components from a parent component.
 The rest of the links are mapped from the router file.

+# router.js => has additional routes (it is imported the App.js and rendered from there).

 # components/Home.js => is the navigation page with the bottomNavbar (uses the <Outlet> component to render inner content)

 # components/IndexPage.js => Links to the pages are reflected on this page (route is on /index).
 Can see all the available pages on this page.